watrs-csumb/et-irr-tool/README.md

-# OpenET Irrigation Scheduling Tool — R Shiny App
+# OpenET Irrigation Scheduling Tool

-An interactive irrigation scheduling tool built with R Shiny.
-It combines **OpenET** satellite-based evapotranspiration data, **SSURGO** soil properties, and **Open-Meteo** 7-day ETo forecasts to track field soil water balance and support irrigation decisions.
+An R Shiny app for field-level irrigation scheduling.
+Tracks daily soil water balance using **OpenET** satellite ET, **SSURGO** soil properties, and an **Open-Meteo** 7-day ETo forecast to tell you when and how much to irrigate.

 ---

 ## Quick Start

-Open R or RStudio in this folder and run:

 ```r
 install.packages(c(